Life-Size 2

 Life-Size 2, also known as Life-Size 2: A Christmas Eve, is a 2018 American fantasy-comedy television film directed by Steven Tsuchida and starring Tyra Banks and Francia Raisa.
 It is the sequel to Life-Size starring Banks and Lindsay Lohan, which originally premiered in 2000 on ABC as part of The Wonderful World of Disney.

-The sequel was produced by Tyra Banks, Stephanie Allain, Roger M. Bobb, and Angi Bones.
+The sequel was produced by Banks, Stephanie Allain, Roger M. Bobb, and Angi Bones.
 It premiered during Freeform's 25 Days of Christmas, on December 2, 2018.

 In February 2020, Banks revealed she was working on Life-Size 3.

 Plot

 Grace, the young CEO of Marathon Toys, is in the middle of a quarter-life crisis as she struggles with her job.
 With the help of her young neighbor, Grace's old Eve doll magically awakens to help get Grace back on track.